ahmetsenturk/masters-thesis/content/evaluation.typ

   td[Conduct a short interview to gather insights],

     bottomrule,
  ),
   caption: [Interview steps with explanation about the activities in each step.],
-  kind: table,                   // so it appears under “List of Tables” ) <interview-steps>
+  kind: table,                   // so it appears under "List of Tables" ) <interview-steps>
+\
 === Instruments and Measures
 Following the interaction, a seven-item questionnaire was administered (four Likert items, three open-ended questions; see @interview-questions).
-Quantitative measures included perceived coverage of dimensions, ease of understanding, alignment with selected preferences, and overall satisfaction.
-Log data provided configuration time and interaction effort.

 #figure(